Wilfred Kiboro: Nation Media Group

 The NMG has also taken advantage of the communications technology explosion to send news to their subscribers, in partnership with Safaricom and Airtel, leading mobile operators in Kenya.

 International career

-Kiboro has travelled extensively, holding numerous national, regional and international job assignments that have seen him supervise cross-national teams across continents, a vote of confidence in his abilities as a change manager.
-He has dedicated his life to serving his country.
-As evidenced by the record of posts he has held and continues to hold with a view to contributing to Kenya's growth and development.
-Internationally, Wilfred Kiboro is the chairman of the International Press Institute (IPI) in Kenya, the East African Business Summit and a member of the International Who's Who of Professionals.
-He also sits on The Rhodes Trust in Kenya as Honorary chairman and is a member of the International Organisation of Employers' Enterprise Advisory Group.
+Kìboro has travelled extensively, holding numerous national, regional and international job assignments that have seen him supervise cross-national teams across continents, a vote of confidence in his abilities as a change manager.
+He has dedicated his life to serving his country, as evidenced by the record of posts he has held and continues to hold with a view to contributing to Kenya's growth and development.

+Internationally, Kìboro is the chairman of the International Press Institute (IPI) in Kenya, the East African Business Summit and a member of the International Who's Who of Professionals.
+He also sits on the Rhodes Trust in Kenya as honorary chairman, and is a member of the International Organization of Employers' Enterprise Advisory Group.
 He launched numerous environmental and humanitarian efforts during his tenure at NMG, two key ones being: